pswhdev/pepe-beach-haven/TESTING.md

 - Responsiveness tests were conducted manually by accessing the live website using different computer, browsers and mobile devices.

-- The website is fully responsvive resizing the content of all pages according to the devices's screen sizes as can be seen on the images below.
+- The website is fully responsive, resizing the content of all pages according to the device's screen sizes, as can be seen in the images below.

     - The home page:
 ![Responsive home](documentation/am-i-responsive-index-two.png)